How Factories Automate Production

 Modern factories rely on automation systems to produce goods consistently, efficiently, and safely.
 Automation replaces or augments manual processes with sensors, control systems, and machinery that operate with minimal direct human intervention.

 At its core, factory automation is about monitoring conditions, making decisions, and controlling physical processes in real time.
+It is not a single machine or technology, but a coordinated system combining hardware, software, and infrastructure.

 The Basic Automation Loop

-Most automated systems follow a simple loop:
+Most automated systems follow a continuous loop:

 Sensors